chris-short/devopsish.com/content/post/116/index.md

 [Kubernetes Storage Performance Comparison](https://medium.com/vescloud/kubernetes-storage-performance-comparison-9e993cb27271) — "The greatest dilemma is to select right storage technology for your cluster.
 There is not a simple answer or single test, which would tell you what is the best technology on market.
 Actually it very much depends on the type of workload you want to run."

 [Rook (Ceph) Deployment on OpenShift 4](https://medium.com/@karansingh010/rook-ceph-deployment-on-openshift-4-2b34dfb6a442) — "Before installing anything we need infrastructure, for this, we are going to use AWS EC2 instances & EBS volumes for Ceph.
-One of the cool features of OpenShift 4 is you don’t need to worry about provisioning infrastructure resources.
+One of the cool features of OpenShift 4 is you don't need to worry about provisioning infrastructure resources.
 Let's see how."

 [An illustrated guide to Kubernetes Networking [Part 1]](https://morioh.com/p/ecb38c8342ba/an-illustrated-guide-to-kubernetes-networking) — There's easy to consume diagrams and some animation.
 Good to have handy.

 [Use Istio traffic mirroring for quicker debugging](https://itnext.io/use-istio-traffic-mirroring-for-quicker-debugging-a341d95d63f8) — When debugging network issues, give me pcaps or give me death.
 One buggered packet can tell you so much about where a problem might be.
 Istio's Mirror service will allow folks to set up a copy of an application and mirror real traffic to it.
 Even better, Istio makes sure the copied instance doesn't respond to requests.
 This is neat and could have saved me so much time in the past.

-[Gloo, by Solo.io, is the first alternative to Istio on Knative](https://medium.com/solo-io/gloo-by-solo-io-is-the-first-alternative-to-istio-on-knative-324753586f3a) — "Istio’s main role in Knative is to serve as an ingress technology.
+[Gloo, by Solo.io, is the first alternative to Istio on Knative](https://medium.com/solo-io/gloo-by-solo-io-is-the-first-alternative-to-istio-on-knative-324753586f3a) — "Istio's main role in Knative is to serve as an ingress technology.
 Gloo now joins Istio as an integrated and supported Ingress for Knative."
 People are hyped about this company and the people in it.

 [OpenShift 4 Architecture Overview](https://podctl.com/openshift-4-architecture-overview/) — "Brian talks with Clayton Coleman and Derek Carr, Technical Leads of Red Hat OpenShift, about the upcoming architectural changes in version 4."